MILLENNIAL & GENERATION Z EXPERT; CEO/FOUNDER OF CATALYSTCREATIVE

 Amanda's academic and professional experience engaging communities of all shapes and sizes have led her to develop a foolproof method of measurement for what she calls "the seven levels of engagement".
 Using personal case studies on networking events, branding strategies and grassroots marketing campaigns, she explores the technological and psychological components of engaging audiences for a positive purpose.

-Everyone is chasing millennials, which is the most educated generation in history and one that represents approximately $200 billion in annual buying power.
+Everyone is chasing millennials, which comprise the most educated generation in history, and one that represents approximately $200 billion in annual purchasing power.
 For many marketers and nonprofits, they are the golden goose.
 But the question is not how to market to millennials; it is how to engage them.
-Amanda examines the values of this target audience, including their sense of community and individuality.
-A Forbes 30 Under 30 recipient and a millennial herself, Amanda draws from personal experience and her work with companies like Coca-Cola, Dell and Starwood Hotels, and offers tips on how to translate the needs and habits of this generation into more effective events.
+Amanda examines the values of this target audience, as well as those of the "millennial minded"—consumers who may not fit into the strict birth years attributed to millennials, but share many of their interests and beliefs.
+A Forbes 30 Under 30 recipient and a millennial herself, Amanda draws from personal experience and her work with companies like Coca-Cola, Dell and Starwood Hotels, offering tips on how to translate the needs and habits of this generation into more effective digital activations and events.